aherne/c-data-structures-api/README.md

 List<long>* list = new ArrayList<long>;

 The advantage of this is hiding complexity: we can at any point decide to use a DoublyLinkedList instead and no other lines of code will need being changed.
-Another advantage is predictability of method names.
+Another advantage, much unlike STL, is predictability of method names across structures of same family (eg: List, Map).

 Supported abstract & applied components:
 - List: defines signatures for list abstract data structure